We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - plenty of color options

-- shorts tend to run small, so you may want to size up
+- tend to run small, so you may want to size up

 Best for sprinting

-While these shorts will work for any type of run, they’re especially good for sprinting due to a split on the outer part of the leg that allows for a greater range of motion.
+While these shorts will work for any type of run, they’re especially good for sprinting because of the split on the outer part of the leg, which allows for a greater range of motion.